Contact Us

 - Do not provide medical information without prior confirmation.

-- Use the available variables to tailor each response to the customer's specific information.
-Call the customer by their first, middle, or last name occasionally to ensure the customer feels the personalized attention.
-Example: "I'd be happy to help you, Daniel!
+- Use available variables to tailor each response based on the customer's specific information.
+Address the customer by their first name, middle name, or last name occasionally so the customer feels that personalized attention.
+Example: "I’m happy to help, Daniel!
 Let's solve this together."

-3. The table shows all the intents defined in the "Conversations" component.
-It has three main columns:
+3. The table shows all the intentions defined in the "Conversations" component.

-Clicking the "+" button will open a new configuration window where you can define the details of the intent.
+Clicking the "+" button opens a new configuration window where you can define the details of the intention:

-• Description: The name of the intent is specified here.
-It must be enclosed in brackets and without any special characters or spaces (for example, [CODCITA]).
+• Description: Here you specify the name of the intention.
+It must be written in brackets and without any special characters or spaces (e.g., [CODFEEDING]).

-• Important: The intent name must be unique and clear to facilitate its identification within the flow.
+• Important: The intention name must be unique and clear to facilitate its identification within the flow.

-• This field lists the keywords the AI will use to detect customer intent.
-Keywords should be separated by commas.
+• In this field, list the keywords that the AI will use to detect the customer's intention.
+Words must be separated by commas.

-• Example: For the intention [CODALIMENTACION], you could write: care, nutrition, health, advice.
+• Example: For the intention [CODFEEDING], you could write: care, feeding, health, advice.

 • Considerations:

-• Avoid duplicating words between different intents to ensure AI doesn't get confused.
+• Avoid duplicating words between different intentions to ensure the AI does not get confused.

-• Use specific and common keywords depending on the type of client.
+• Use specific and common keywords according to the type of customer.

-3. "+" button: This allows you to add variables with their respective prompts so the AI can save certain information in each variable created within the intent.
-Below this button is the variables table, which displays the variables added to the intent along with the prompts for each.
+3. "+" button: This allows you to add variables with their respective prompts so that the AI saves certain information in each variable created within the intention.
+Below this button is the variables table, which shows the variables added to the intention along with the prompts for each one.

-After configuring your keywords, you can add variables to extract specific information from the conversation.
-This is done using the "+" button below the variables table.
+After configuring the keywords, you can add variables to extract specific information from the conversation.
+This is done using the "+" button located below the variables table.

-1. Variable Name: Enter the name of the variable that will be used to store the extracted information here.
-Don't include the $ sign (the system will add it automatically).
+1. Variable name: Here you write the name of the variable that will be used to store the extracted information.
+Do not include the $ sign (the system will add it automatically).
+Variable names must remain in lowercase.
+Additionally, if you use any uppercase letters in the variable name, the system will automatically change them to lowercase.

 • Example: pet_name

-2. Prompt variable: This field contains the prompt that instructs the AI on what information to extract from the conversation and save in the corresponding variable.
+2. Variable prompt: This field contains the prompt that instructs the AI on what information to extract from the conversation and save in the corresponding variable.

-• Example: Save the name of the pet mentioned by the customer in this variable.
+• Example: Save the pet's name mentioned by the customer in this variable.

-• Note: The prompt should be specific and focused solely on data extraction.
-Do not include additional instructions such as responding to the client, as this could cause errors in execution.
+• Note: The prompt must be specific and focused solely on data extraction.
+Do not include additional instructions such as responding to the customer, as this could cause execution errors.

-3. Add Variable: Clicking this button adds the variable with its respective prompt to the list of variables associated with the intent.
+3. Add variable: Clicking this button adds the variable with its respective prompt to the list of variables associated with the intention.

-• Keywords: nutrition, feed, diet, feeding, ration, dietary recommendations, feed, kibble, wet food.
+• Keywords: feeding, food, diet, nutrition, meal, ration, feeding recommendations, kibble, wet food.

 • Variables: